chef-boneyard/chef-web-docs-2016/includes_dsl_custom_resource/includes_dsl_custom_resource_method_converge_if_changed.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

 Use the ``converge_if_changed`` method inside an ``action`` block in a custom resource to compare the desired property values against the current property values (as loaded by the ``load_current_value`` method).
-Use the ``converge_if_changed`` method to ensure that updates only occur when property values on the system are not the desired property values and to othwerwise prevent a resource from being converged.
+Use the ``converge_if_changed`` method to ensure that updates only occur when property values on the system are not the desired property values and to otherwise prevent a resource from being converged.

 To use the ``converge_if_changed`` method, wrap it around the part of a recipe or custom resource that should only be converged when the current state is not the desired state: